Zoe Jarman: Biography

-Jarman was raised in Nashville, Tennessee, and graduated from Hillsboro High School in 2001.

 Jarman's career has mostly concentrated on comedic performances.
 Her best known roles are Poppy in the 2010 ABC Family series Huge, and Betsy Putch on the first two seasons of the FOX sitcom The Mindy Project.
 She has also made guest appearances on The Office, The Birthday Boys, and Modern Family.

 Jarman is a regular performer at the Upright Citizens Brigade Theatre in Los Angeles, where she has performed her multiple one-woman shows.

 Jarman is also a screenwriter, and has written for the Comedy Central series Workaholics and the Netflix series Master of None.